Frequently Asked Questions

-Artisans in the rural villages of Nepal collect the Lokta bush, removing the outer bark utilizing the fibrous inner bark which is pulled into strips then “cooked” to soften and create a mash which is applied by hand to boxed screens and set to dry in the sun where the mash dries into thin sheets creating the beautiful lokta paper.
+Artisans in the rural villages of Nepal collect the Lokta bush, removing the outer bark and utilizing the fibrous inner bark which is pulled into strips then “cooked” to soften and create a mash which is applied by hand to boxed screens and set to dry in the sun where the mash dries into thin sheets, creating the beautiful lokta paper.

-What does lokta paper come from?
+Where does lokta paper come from?

 How strong is lokta paper?

 The durable fibers make the paper resistant to tearing, humidity, insects, and mildew, but lokta paper is not yak-proof, so take special consideration there.

 What are the flecks in the paper?

 As a natural product, Lokta paper includes specks or remnants from the bark of the Lokta bush.
 These flecks add distinction and beauty to the page.